lucawagner1510/stylegan2-for-radiology/README.md

 "However, in the month of May 2020, researchers all across the world independently converged on a simple technique to reduce that number to as low as 1-2k.
 That simple idea was to differentiably augment all images, generated or real, going into the discriminator during training."

-I'll investigate on it using his stylegan2 implementation in Pytorch: stylegan2_pytorch.ipynb
+I'll investigate on it using  stylegan2 implementation in Pytorch in Google Colab:  stylegan2_pytorch.ipynb